1st grade long a vowel teams (ai, ay) worksheets

-Ai and ay are vowel teams that both say the long a sound.
-Which one a word uses is about position: ai stays inside the word (rain, mail, paint) while ay finishes it (play, day, stay).
-First graders sort words by their team and start absorbing that position rule without needing to recite it.
+Ai and ay are vowel teams that both say the long a sound: ai stays inside the word (rain, mail) while ay finishes it (play, day).
+First graders sort words by their team and start absorbing that position rule.

-Free printable PDF, aligned to Common Core RF.1.3.c.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core RF.1.3.c.

 The kind of words you'll sort